menan/networth-calculator/README.md

 # Networth Calculator
-Super simple Vue client + express server based networth calculating app
+Super simple Vue client + Express based server for networth calculating

 ## Server
-Server(`/server`) contains API to post to to calculate the networth of data
+Server(`/server`) contains Express based server API to post to to calculate the networth of data provided through request.

 ## Client
 Client(`/client`) contains Vue based app to update networth values for the server to respond to as its posted.